About the Doctor of Philosophy degree

 - SOS 594 – Urban Sustainability – Best Practices/Case Studies

-At least 12 hours of the approved PhD program must be SOS 792 Research and at least 12 hours must be SOS 799 Dissertation.
-Students may not apply semester hours earned for a PhD previously awarded at ASU or another institution.
-At least 30 hours (which may include research credit) of the approved PhD program and 12 dissertation hours must be completed after admission to a PhD program at ASU.
-A maximum of 12 dissertation hours is permitted on the Program of Study.
+At least 12 credits of the approved PhD program must be SOS 792 Research and at least 12 credits must be SOS 799 Dissertation.
+Students may not apply credits earned for a PhD previously awarded at ASU or another institution.
+At least 30 credits (which may include research credit) of the approved PhD program and 12 dissertation credits must be completed after admission to a PhD program at ASU.
+A maximum of 12 dissertation credits is permitted on the Program of Study.
 After completion of the dissertation, the student must pass an oral examination in defense of the dissertation.

 - SOS 792 – Research